10 March 2023

 West Edmonton Mall, Edmonton, AB

 I can still remember the first time that I had heard of West Edmonton Mall.
 I was watching some news report or documentary about big malls around the world and they featured this magical place in some foreign land in the great white north.
 There were water slides and roller coasters all under one roof, joined by an endless selection of shops and restaurants.
-And it was all in a state of eternal spring even while winter weather raged right outside.
+And it was all in a state of eternal spring even while winter raged right just outside.

 The exterior of Phase 1 and the Hudson's Bay store.

 Before I finally got to experience the giant monolith, I had visited some other flashier and even larger shopping centers through the years.
-The Mall of America was the first of the super-giant-crazy-fantastic new generation of mega-mall that I visited in 1993.
+Mall of America was the first of the super-giant-crazy-fantastic new generation of mega-mall that I visited in 1993.
 But living in Manila, Philippines for several years where everyday shopping was carried out within some of the largest malls in the world such as SM Mega Mall, Shangri-La Plaza and the Mall of Asia, I kind of became numb to the allure of the crazy huge malls.

 1 to 4- Scenes from Phase 1.
-5 & 6- The two food courts.
+5 & 6- Each of the two food courts.

 It was your average sub-zero morning in Edmonton when I took the #900x bus from my hotel downtown to the western suburbs.
 Edmonton is quite the handsome city with its tree lined neighborhood streets, ice coated ravines and snow-covered yards.
 It’s also very diverse and international, with Jollibee stores abutting neighborhoods straight out of a Norman Rockwell painting.